MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/wdm-irqlexapclte2.md

 ---
 title: IrqlExApcLte2 rule (wdm)
-description: The IrqlExApcLte2 rule specifies that the driver calls the following routines only at IRQL�  APC\_LEVEL. ms.date: 05/21/2018
+description: The IrqlExApcLte2 rule specifies that the driver calls the following routines only at IRQL less than or equal to APC_LEVEL. ms.date: 07/21/2021
 keywords: ["IrqlExApcLte2 rule (wdm)"]
 topic_type:
 - apiref